GorkemOzhan/myGameApp/requirementanalysis.md

 5. **Reliability and Error Handling**

    - Clear error messages must be shown for failed actions.
-   - System should attempt retries in case of intermittent issues.

 6. **Maintainability**
    - Codebase must use reusable components and modular design.